HipsterSloth/PSMoveSteamVRBridge/README.md

 In the installer folder of this project is an XML definition file for the BitRock installer project.
 This is a cross-platform installer that offer free licenses for opensource projects.
 This project's installer is built using that.

 [![alt text][bitrock-logo]][bitrock-url]

-# Getting Help
-Please start with the wiki.
-If you can't find help with your problem then please search through the issues (especially the closed ones) to see if your problem has been addressed already.
-If you still find no previous mention of your problem then you have one of two options:

-A) Join us in the the [PSMoveService Google Group](https://groups.google.com/forum/#!forum/psmoveservice) to ask your question.
-There are several people there who have experience debugging problems with the PSMoveService and PSMoveSteamVRBridge.

-B) If your problem actually is a new bug and you have files to attach (logs, pictures, etc) then go ahead and create a new issue.
-That said, it's probably best to start with the Google Group first anyway since we can help add context before posting an issue.

-# Near Term Goals
- * Ongoing Stabilization of plugin

-# Long Term Goals
- * In VR configuration of settings

 # Attribution and Thanks
 Special thanks to the following people who helped make this project possible: